Loading...

 Evaluator pool: People who submit evaluations can elect to join our evaluator pool.
 We will consider and (time-permitting) internally rate these evaluations.
 People who do the strongest evaluations in our focal areas are likely to be commissioned as paid evaluators for The Unjournal.

-We’re also moving towards a two-tiered base We will offer a higher rate to people who can demonstrate previous strong review/evaluation work.
+We’re also moving towards a two-tiered base compensation for evaluations.
+We will offer a higher rate to people who can demonstrate previous strong review/evaluation work.
 These independent evaluations will count towards this ‘portfolio’.

 Our PubPub page provides examples of strong work, including the prize-winning evaluations.